Kokopelli-Interfaces/kokopelli-interfaces.github.io/static/markdown/hearth/hearth.md

 ### Create a loop

-Connect your audio signal into the [Music Circle input](#inputs-music-circle), and the [Song output](#outputs-song) into your speaker input.
+Connect your audio signal into the [band input](#inputs-band), and the [Song output](#outputs-song) into your speaker input.

 Engage the [Change](#controls-change) parameter to start sending love to your audio signal.
-You are now a music circle member playing in the song - so feel free to sing, strum a lute, or bang some rocks together.
+You are now a band member playing in the song - so feel free to sing, strum a lute, or bang some rocks together.

 When you are done, return the [Change](#controls-change) parameter to the default position so to send all the love to the Song.
-You are no longer a music circle member.
+You are no longer a band member.

-The music circle member you just were was added to the song, and you will hear the audio looping.
+The band member you just were was added to the song, and you will hear the audio looping.

 > GRAY NERD HELPER: You can long-press the [progress forward](#controls-progress) button to undo the last addition.

 Notice that when the Change returned, the [new member] display was incremented from 1 to 2.
-This display shows the next NEW members that will be loved, so the next music circle member armed for loving is the second.
+This display shows the next NEW members that will be loved, so the next band member armed for loving is the second.

 You can repeat these steps to add more members to the song.